hanhanwu/Hanhan_Applied_DataScience/README.md

 # Hanhan_Applied_DataScience
 Applied data science recommendations and tutorials

+# Important Tips
+* Sampling strategies should be documented.

 # Applied Recommendations
 ## Data Quality Check
 When you got the data from the client or from other teams, better to check the quality first.